teracow/googliser/README.md

 ---
 ## ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) Utilities installation

-**googliser** is supported on these platforms but may require some extra binaries.
+**googliser** is fully supported on Debian/Ubuntu and I'm working on support for macOS and FreeBSD.
+Some extra binaries are required though.
+Please advise of any issues.

 Debian/Ubuntu: